aikopras/Servo-TCA/README.md

 Compared to standard servo libraries, three new methods were added: `acceptsNewValue()`, `waitTillNextPulse()` and `constantOutput(uint8_t on_off)`.
 These methods were added to allow better control regarding the start and stop behavior of the attached servo's.

+### Servo power on ###
+Different servos behave differently when power is switched on.
+When power is switched on, many make abrupt short movements.
+To avoid such movements, see [these instructions](extras/PowerOn.md).

 ## High-level libraries ##
 The core libraries allow servo's to move from one position to another.
 Such move is nearly instantaneous, which is often not desirable.
 A better approach would be that servos move slowly from one position to another or, even better, follow a specific curve between the start and end position.
 Since servos not only make noise while moving, but often also while in rest, wouldn't it be nice if we were able to switch the servo power and/or pulse signal off, once the end position is reached?
 This is exactly what the high-level libraries add to the core libraries.